edemaine/svgtiler/README.md

   on this array to do bulk tests on the row.
 * `this.column(dj = 0)` returns an array of `Context` objects, one for each
   symbol in column `j + dj`.
+* `this.filename` is the name of the drawing file (e.g. `"input.xlsx"`).
+* `this.subname` is the name of the sheet within the spreadsheet drawing input, or `undefined` if the input format does allow multiple sheets.

 Like regular NodeJS modules, .js and .coffee files can access `__dirname` and `__filename`, e.g., to use paths relative to the mapping file.
-They can also use `require('./filename')` to import local modules, which is useful for sharing code among mapping files.
+They can also use `require('./filename')` to import local modules relative to the mapping file, which is useful for sharing code among mapping files.

 ## Drawing Files: .asc, .ssv, .csv, .tsv, .xlsx, .xls, .ods